Updated on March 4, 2017

 - Small hood.

 Needless to say, I love my Tula baby carrier.
 It has made baby wearing easy and comfortable.
 That in turn has made life with two kids much easier.
-Tula baby and toddler carriers are available at Lagoon Baby.
+Tula baby and toddler carriers are available through my affiliate links at Lagoon Baby in Canada and at Nicki’s Diapers in the USA.